sunnyzxh/CNV-JACG/README.md

 2, The prefix of the the file $inputCNV should keep the same in all four steps.

 # Support
-Please feel free to contanct sunnyzxh@connect.hku.hk should you have any question
+Should you have any question, please feel free to contanct sunnyzxh@connect.hku.hk